 I am not an artist and I have dated artists.
 My parents are both artists so I have closely witnessed and studied this case.
 I definitely have a lot to say!

-The ‘starving artist’ is a widespread stereotype of an artist.
+The “starving artist” is a widespread stereotype of an artist.
 If you are dating an artist, I assume you two are both in the first half of your lives, not towards the end.
 That means you two will be both struggling a bit financially.
 Having an artist as a partner adds a lot more financial pressure.
 The older an artist gets, the stronger his or her market gets.
 You will have to wait for your partner to succeed, in a decade or two.

+“Art, at its best, aims to be a transcendent experience.
+As does sex.
+And maybe this is naive to say, given that art is now largely a business, but I’ve always found it attractive to think that artists might be more in touch with generating transcendence than the average person, and therefore must be better in bed.
+(I might have to sleep with more artists in order to prove that theory.)
 There’s just something sexy and fascinating about someone whose daily routine deals with the sublime, and who aims to create something out of this world.
 It’s like wanting to fuck God, kinda.
 Also, objectively, artists are good with their hands, so …”

 –Karley Sciortino (Vulture)